CPU cache: Homonym and synonym problems

-Virtual tags and vhints
+Virtual tags and hints

 The great advantage of virtual tags is that, for associative caches, they allow the tag match to proceed before the virtual to physical translation is done.
 However, coherence probes and evictions present a physical address for action.
 The hardware must have some means of converting the physical addresses into a cache index, generally by storing physical tags as well as virtual tags.
 For comparison, a physically tagged cache does not need to keep virtual tags, which is simpler.
 When a virtual to physical mapping is deleted from the TLB, cache entries with those virtual addresses will have to be flushed somehow.
 Alternatively, if cache entries are allowed on pages not mapped by the TLB, then those entries will have to be flushed when the access rights on those pages are changed in the page table.

 It is also possible for the operating system to ensure that no virtual aliases are simultaneously resident in the cache.
 The operating system makes this guarantee by enforcing page coloring, which is described below.
 Some early RISC processors (SPARC, RS/6000) took this approach.
 It has not been used recently, as the hardware cost of detecting and evicting virtual aliases has fallen and the software complexity and performance penalty of perfect page coloring has risen.

 It can be useful to distinguish the two functions of tags in an associative cache: they are used to determine which way of the entry set to select, and they are used to determine if the cache hit or missed.
 The second function must always be correct, but it is permissible for the first function to guess, and get the wrong answer occasionally.